The Complexity of Shake Slice Knots: Introduction

+We use the topological 4-genus bound coming from the Levine-Tristram signatures, first introduced in \cite{tristram_cobordism_1969}, associated to a knot an a unit-norm complex number.
+As Conway points out in his excellent survey \cite{conway_levine-tristram_2021}, the LT-signatures of a knot can be computed either from a cyclic branched cover of $\ball4$ along a pushed-in Seifert surface, or from the twisted 2-homology of the 0-surgery.
+The main thrust of our argument plays these two definitions against each other to reduce the calculation for our knots $K_{n,c}$ to an elementary observation about the zeroes of an explicit family of Laurent polynomials on the unit circle in the $\C$.
+We see from the second definition that the LT-signatures are invariants of the 0-trace of $K$, which is why the framing $n=0$ is excluded from our theorem, but we learn that for all other framings the LT-signatures can provide arbitrarily high genus bounds for smoothly shake-slice knots.

+Morally, this seems to indicate that 4-genus bounds arising from branched covers are well-suited to studying shake-slice knots.
+If some Floer-theoretic analogue of the LT-signature could be defined, stronger than the $d$-invariant, then it would likely be possible to construct smoothly shake-slice knots whose topological and smooth complexities differ.
+The author has constructed several families of examples which seem to have this behavior, but it is impossible to verify in the absence of such an invariant.
+We also remark that a satellite formula for the $s$-invariant of wrapping number three patterns would also likely suffice to verify these examples.

-As a slight aside to the main result of this paper, we give a reformulation of the Goeritz-Trotter method for computing the classical signature of a knot, which, if not algorithmically quicker than procedure as described in \cite{litherland_signatures_1979}, is we feel much easier to perform as a human looking at a diagram of a knot.
+As an aside to the main result of this paper, we give a reformulation of the Goeritz-Trotter method for computing the classical signature of a knot, which, if not algorithmically quicker than procedure as described in \cite{litherland_signatures_1979}, is easier to perform as a human looking at a diagram of a knot.
 Using this reformulation, we are able to give a different, somewhat simpler proof of the following theorem due to Tristram: